Hong Kong protesters stage sit-in at shooting victim's school | DW | 02.10.2019

 The shooting of the man in the chest at close range in the Tsuen Wan district of the city marked the first time that a demonstrator has been struck with live-rounds throughout the nearly four months of protests.

-Hong Kong police have since defended the decision, saying that officer in question feared for his life.
+Hong Kong police have since defended the decision, saying that officer in question's choice to use live rounds was "reasonable and lawful" as the policeman had feared for his life.
 "In this very short span of time, he made a decision and shot the assailant," police chief Stephen Lo said.

 The 18-year-old who was shot in the chest at close range by police in Hong Kong is said to now be in a stable condition